Stochastic Sequential Quadratic Programming for Optimization with Functional Constraints: Stochastic Sequential Quadratic Programming Method

 and an SFO/QMO complexity of $\O{\frac{\sigma^2}{\mu^2\epsilon}+\frac{\kappa\delta_0^{1/3}}{\epsilon^{1/3}}}$. \end{enumerate} \end{theorem} Proof of Theorem \ref{prox-thm} relies on an important one-step inequality (Lemma \ref{step}) that is reminiscent of but different from corresponding inequality in the proximal SGD setting.
 As in proximal SGD, using a diminishing stepsize in the convex case yields a slightly worse bound of $\O{\frac{\log(T)}{\sqrt{T}}}$ in \eqref{thm1-conv}.
 Ignoring the constant terms, the SFO complexity results in Theorem \ref{prox-thm} also match the best known bounds for proximal SGD \cite{khaled2023unified, gorbunov2020unified} for both convex and strongly convex objectives.
 The obtained rates also match the best known rates achieved for the functional constrained problems in \cite{mahdavi2012stochastic,madavan2021stochastic,yan2022adaptive,yu2017online,lin2018level,lan2020algorithms,basu2019optimal,bayandina2018mirror} while not requiring any bounded gradient assumptions.

+Note that the smoothness of the objective function is critical for establishing the one-step inequality in Lemma~\ref{step}.
+A nonsmooth extension of Thm. \ref{prox-thm} would likely require bounded-subgradient or subgradient-growth assumptions on the stochastic objective components, which is the assumption regime already covered by existing methods such as \cite{necoara2022stochastic,nedic2019random}.

 The bounds and proof of Theorem \ref{prox-thm} reveal a deeper connection to proximal SGD, suggesting that recent advances in the proximal SGD literature can be leveraged to design even faster algorithms for \eqref{mainProb}.
 To demonstrate this idea in practice, we next present the algorithm that skips the step of solving QP in the intermittent iterative steps.
 In the next section, we will consider the finite-sum variant of \eqref{mainProb} and develop an accelerated and variance-reduced version of SSQP.
-Before concluding this subsection, we remark that while Algorithm \ref{ssqp} specifies a fixed and worst-case value of $\gamma$, such a choice does result in a poorer SFO complexity.
-In the SQP literature, it is common to choose the exact penalty parameter adaptively, i.e., we start with a small $\gamma$ and increase it based on the dual value of the per-iteration subproblem.
-Similar adaptive variants can be developed for the more challenging SSQP case, but are left as future work.
+The bounds in Thm. \ref{prox-thm} depends on $\gamma$ through $L=\max\{\gamma L_g,L_f\}$.
+Therefore, choosing an overly conservative penalty parameter can worsen the theoretical complexity.
+Adaptive selection of $\gamma$, for example by increasing it based on the dual value of the per-iteration subproblem as done in deterministic SQP methods, may improve practical performance.
+Developing such an adaptive stochastic variant with matching guarantees is left for future work.